Race and sexuality: Theories

-Homi K. Bhabha explains racial fetishism as a version of racist stereotyping, which is woven into colonial discourse and based on multiple/contradictory and splitting beliefs, similar to the disavowal which Freud discusses.
+Homi K. Bhabha explains racial fetishism as a form of racist stereotyping, which is woven into colonial discourse and based on multiple/contradictory and splitting beliefs, similar to the disavowal which Sigmund Freud discusses.
 Bhabha defines colonial discourse as that which activates the simultaneous "recognition and disavowal of racial/cultural/historical differences" and whose goal is to define the colonized as 'other', but also as fixed and knowable stereotypes.
 Racial fetishism involves contradictory belief systems where the 'other' is both demonized and idolized.

-The effects of racial fetishism as a form of sexual racism are discussed in research conducted by Plummer.
-Plummer used qualitative interviews within given focus groups, and found that specific social locations came up as areas in which sexual racism commonly manifests.
-These mentioned social locations included pornographic media, gay clubs and bars, casual sex encounters as well as romantic relationships.
-This high prevalence was recorded within Plummer's research to be consequently related to the recorded lower self-esteem, internalized sexual racism, and increased psychological distress in participants of color.
+The effects of racial fetishism as a form of sexual racism among gay men of color are discussed in research conducted by Mary Plummer.
+Plummer found that gay clubs and bars, casual sex encounters as well as romantic relationships frequently presented psychologically distressing situations for non-white gay men.
+These include lowered self-esteem, internalized sexual racism, and increased psychological distress in gay men of color, such as being expected to embody Asian racial stereotypes or to have stereotypically Asian racial characteristics, such as "smooth skin".

 Fetishism can take multiple forms and has branched off to incorporate different races.
 The theories of naturalist Darwin can offer some observations in regards to why some people might find other races more attractive than their own.
 Attraction can be viewed as a mechanism for choosing a healthy mate.
 People's minds have evolved to recognize aspects of other peoples' biology that makes them an appropriate or good mate.
 This area of theory is called optimal outbreeding hypothesis.